mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/0_Getting-Started.md

 ```sh
 minikube dashboard
 ```
+It may take a while before you can access the dashboard after creating the Kubernetes cluster using minikube.
 It may take a while for it to start up (it will automatically open a webbrowser tab for you).

 Production environments.
 Run these commands individually::
 ```sh